Atheist Quotes -- (Observations concerning Religion. Warning:

 1054.
 Religion is the curse of mankind.
 It claims certainty about matters which are unknowable, and provides a sanctuary for those who seek ready-made -- but mindless -- solutions to the real problems of existence.

 1050.
 Morality has nothing to do with God -- and everything to do with social interaction.
 There is no "morality" for a lone castaway on an uninhabited island.
-His decision to eat poisonous berries instead of coconuts may be considered unfortunate, or foolish -- but is neither moral nor immoral.
-It affects no one but himself.
+His actions can be considered neither moral nor immoral -- for they affect no one but himself.
 With the addition of another castaway -- or a troop of monkeys -- the potential for morality -- or immorality -- is introduced.

 1047.
 When there is more reverence for religious fantasies than observable facts, you know we're dealing with a major flaw in circuitry design.